DrJ3RK/DrJ3RK/README.md

 Final version of the Transform Crossfader/Panner/DualVCA/Mixer is now up.
 Currently working on getting more panels up to date to match these projects.

 Uploaded Panel Files for all current projects.
-Some may need minor fixes, and I'll be looking at that shortly.
+All panels are correct.
+6-28-2023